Best German City Names: 200+ Historic & Imaginary Ideas

 Ruhpolding

-A Chiemgau village surrounded by dramatic peaks, where winter sports traditions and baroque pilgrimage churches coexist
+Chiemgau village surrounded by peaks, with winter sports traditions and baroque pilgrimage churches

 Bad Reichenhall